The Equus Projects

 Class - October 8th

+This workshop investigates the importance of recognizing how our attention “dances” our relations with our worlds.
 Nita is one of the seminal founders of Contact Improvisation.
-Since Covid she has been teaching virtual classes on Relational Intelligence that truly bring the mover in transformational states through guided improvisations.
+Since Covid, she has been teaching virtual classes on Relational Intelligence that truly bring the mover in transformational states

 Class - October 15th